GenericMappingTools/pygmt/doc/team.rst

 contributions to PyGMT, which may include code, documentation, pull request review, triaging, forum responses, community building and engagement, outreach, and inclusion and diversity.
-New Distinguished Contributors are selected bi-annually by existing Distinguished Contributors.
+New Distinguished Contributors are selected bi-annually by those listed below.

 Distinguished Contributors is not meant as a means of conveying responsibilities.
-Distinguished Contributors who are also active maintainers of the PyGMT project and have responsibilities detailed in the :doc:`maintenance`, have 'Maintainer' listed below their names.
+Distinguished Contributors who are also active maintainers of the PyGMT project and have responsibilities detailed in the :doc:`maintenance` have 'Maintainer' listed below their names.

 .. raw:: html